alex-aloia/WordPack/README.md

 ##### Vagrant #####
 Add the box just created and then run the Vagrantfile

- - vagrant box add Ubuntu-Server-14.04 /path/to/vm.box
+ - vagrant box add Ubuntu-Server-14.04 /path/to/vm.box --name ub1404.2
- - cd to /Ubuntu-Server
+ - create a new directory to hold the project, copy the Vagrant file...
    - virtualbox: vagrant up --provider=virtualbox
    - vmware: vagrant up --provider=vmware